alanmcgee/alanmcgee.github.io/src/content/blog/choices.md

 ---
-title: 'Choices'
+title: Choices
 date: '2024-10-30'
 ---

-**An ordinary story of choice and what’s at stake this election year**
+An ordinary story of choice and what’s at stake this election year

-*   **“I am no longer accepting the things I cannot change.
-I am changing the things I cannot accept.” — Angela Davis**
+> **I am no longer accepting the things I cannot change.
+I am changing the things I cannot accept.**— Angela Davis

-*   **“I am not free while any woman is unfree, even when her shackles are very different from my own.” ― Audre Lorde**
+> **I am not free while any woman is unfree, even when her shackles are very different from my own.** ― Audre Lorde

 When [Roe v.
 Wade](https://www.npr.org/2022/06/24/1102305878/supreme-court-abortion-roe-v-wade-decision-overturn) was overturned by the supreme court, I was livid (and remain so).
 Our rights, our freedoms, our choices - gone - in an instant.
 T[he dissenting judges wrote,  "young women today will come of age with fewer rights than their mothers and grandmothers](https://www.npr.org/2022/06/24/1102305878/supreme-court-abortion-roe-v-wade-decision-overturn).”
 As I pored over articles about the ruling, it occurred to me that had the court made this decision a few years earlier,  a routine procedure I had to undergo- while trying to get pregnant - could have been criminalized and unavailable to me.